yawaramin/lambdak/README.md

 ### `given_`

 Receive arguments at the beginning of a lambdak chain so you can call the lambdak with those arguments.
+These arguments can also have default values, which effectively lets you bind names to values for the duration of the `k` closure's scope.

 #### Arguments